Jimbly/LD56-dwarfs/README.md

   Eyes / snakes
 Balance
   Maybe give 2 knowledge for dismantling?
-  Maybe Safety should never be quite as low - or, at least, make sure it increases quickly Polish
-  Connect Speed / Safety bars to make it clear it's a threshold Change Armor/Speed/etc labels to be vertical on the side?
+Polish
   Border color?
-  Propeller on blimp
   More noticeable animation on study/dismantle, drip some pixels?

 Gas Giant Game Plan